Jaycarlx/mealmind-app/README.md

 ##  How It Works

-1. Photograph your pantry/fridge or ingredients store
+1. Photograph your pantry/fridge or ingredients storage
 2. AI identifies ingredients and quantities
 3. Tell MealMind what you're craving (or say "surprise me")
 4. Get 3 meal suggestions with recipes and macros